A new way to manage migraines

 How do I know if a migraine is coming?

-Warning signs can start hours or even days before the migraine develops.
+Warning signs can start hours or even days before symptoms develop.
 Early (prodromal) migraine symptoms may include:

 What are common side effects of migraine medications?

 Side effects depend on the type of medication and how you take it.
 Potential side effects of Sumatriptan include flushing, tingling or numbness, feelings of prickling or heat, tiredness, weakness, drowsiness or dizziness.
-Be sure to read all prescribing information fully and talk to your medical provider about any side effects that concern you or don’t go away.
+Read all prescribing information thoroughly.
+Talk to your medical provider if any side effects concern you or don’t go away.

-What else can I do to help prevent migraines in addition to medications?
+What else can I do to prevent migraines?

 When should I worry about headache pain?

-• A sudden, intense headache that starts like a thunderclap, often described as the worst headache of your life
+- A swift, intense headache that hits like a thunderclap, which patients often describe as “the worst headache of their life”

-• A headache along with fever, stiff neck, confusion, seizures, double vision, numbness or weakness anywhere in the body
+- A headache along with a fever, stiff neck, confusion, seizures, double vision, numbness or weakness anywhere in the body

 How much does migraine treatment cost?

-Consultation: A virtual medical consultation for migraines costs $15.00, which is lower than most doctor co-pays.
-Currently we don’t submit medical consultation claims to insurance companies, but you can use insurance for the prescription itself at your pharmacy.
+Consultation: A virtual medical consultation fee costs $15.00, which is lower than most doctor copays.
+Currently, we don’t submit medical consultation claims to insurance companies.
+But you can use insurance for any resulting prescription at your pharmacy.

 Do you accept insurance?

-At this time we don’t submit medical consultation claims to insurance companies, but you can use insurance for migraine prescriptions at your pharmacy.
+Right now, we don’t submit medical consultation claims to insurance companies.
+But you can use insurance for any resulting prescriptions at your pharmacy.

 How do refills work?